CAT: LoCalization and IdentificAtion Cascade Detection Transformer for Open-World Object Detection: Proposed method

 where IOU($\cdot$) (Intersection-over-union \cite{IoU}) is the most commonly used metric for comparing the similarity between two arbitrary shapes, $i$ denotes the index of the pseudo labels. $\mathcal{W}_m$ and $\mathcal{W}_I$ are the self-adaptive weights, which are controlled by the $Measurer$, $Sensor$ and $Adjuster$, as formulated below:

 where $L_m$ represents the loss memory which is stored and updated in real time during model training.
 The formulation is illustrated in Equation.\ref{eq8}:

-where $t$ is the current iteration.
+where $\text{DEQUE}$ is the sequence function, and $t$ is the current iteration.
 Considering the sensitivity of the model and the uneven quality of the data, we leverage $Measurer$ to obtain the trend of the losses $\Delta l$ for replacing the single loss.
 The formula is as follows: